falent/JStutorial/readMe.md

 ### REST

 it is 3 dots.
-It collects all arguments into an array
+It collects all arguments into an array.
+The rest operator is part of ES6.
+So whenever you use (...) with function to deal with any number of parameters, then you call it Rest operator i.e. for the rest parameters.
+We cannot have rest parameter in the beginning of parameter list, when there is at least 2 parameters!!

 ```javascript
 function sum(...myArguments) {